Book of Exodus: Summary

 God gives Moses instructions for the construction of the tabernacle so that God may dwell permanently among his chosen people, along with instructions for the priestly vestments, the altar and its appurtenances, procedures for the ordination of priests, and the daily sacrifice offerings.
 Aaron becomes the first hereditary high priest.
 God gives Moses the two tablets of stone containing the words of the ten commandments, written with the "finger of God".

 While Moses is with God, Aaron casts a golden calf, which the people worship.
 God informs Moses of their apostasy and threatens to kill them all, but relents when Moses pleads for them.
 Moses comes down from the mountain, smashes the stone tablets in anger, and commands the Levites to massacre the unfaithful Israelites.
 God commands Moses to construct two new tablets.
 Moses ascends the mountain again, where God dictates the Ten Commandments for Moses to write on the tablets.

 Moses descends from the mountain with a transformed face; from that time onwards he must hide his face with a veil.
 Moses assembles the Hebrews and repeats to them the commandments he has received from God, which are to keep the Sabbath and to construct the Tabernacle.
 The Israelites do as they are commanded.
 From that time God dwells in the Tabernacle and orders the travels of the Hebrews.

 Composition

 Authorship

 Jewish and Christian tradition viewed Moses as the author of Exodus and the entire Torah, but by the end of the 19th century the increasing awareness of discrepancies, inconsistencies, repetitions and other features of the Pentateuch had led scholars to abandon this idea.
+The formation of the Pentateuch, including the Book of Exodus, is dated to the fifth through fourth centuries BC.
 In approximate round dates, the process which produced Exodus and the Pentateuch probably began around 600 BCE when existing oral and written traditions were brought together to form books recognizable as those we know, reaching their final form as unchangeable sacred texts around 400 BCE.